WitalijKaa/magic-stone-circuit/README.md

 - Task 9: correct reset of color. --Done 1-9
 - Task 10: restrict to put objects where they should not be. --В
 - Task 11: cancel of cached actions should be targeted. --D
 - Task 12: energy starts coloring roads, not stones.
-Switchers.
+Switchers. --C
 - Task 13: smiles consume energy. --D
 - Task 14: put roads by start-end. --D
 - Task 15: add variations on putting roads.